haywood/stereo/doc/ideas.md

 - pop-up descriptions when mousing over tokens e.g.
     - show the description for Q when someone mouses over the Q
-    - show where a variable assignment was made when mousing over it
+    - show where a variable assignment was made when mousing over a use

 ## Redo color